anthonyhalim150/Sweepy/README.md

 # 🧹 Sweepy

-> Detect and eliminate unused code and leftover files in your JavaScript, TypeScript, and all your projects — including variables, modules, stylesheets, CSS selectors, package dependencies, exports, media assets, aliases, and `.env` keys.
+> Detect and eliminate unused code and leftover files in your JavaScript, TypeScript, and all your projects — including variables, modules, stylesheets, CSS selectors, config files, JSON data, HTML templates, `.env` keys, exports, aliases, dependencies, and media assets.

-**Sweepy** is an all-in-one, AST-powered CLI tool for eliminating dead code.
+**Sweepy** is an all-in-one, AST-powered CLI tool for eliminating unused code.
 It helps you find:

 - Unused JavaScript, TypeScript, CSS, and SCSS files
+- Unused or unreferenced `.html` and `.json` files
 - Declared but unused variables in source code
 - Unused class, keyframes, and ID selectors in stylesheets
 - Unused `.env` variables
+- Unused or duplicate config files (e.g. `.babelrc`, `tsconfig.*.json`)
 - Dead or misconfigured alias paths
 - Orphaned image/media assets (PNG, JPG, SVG, WebP)
 - Unreferenced exports and JSX components
 - Dynamically loaded files and runtime imports
 - Unused or undeclared npm dependencies
+- Interactive safe deletion with file-type grouping and dry-run mode
+- Exportable JSON, HTML, and plain-text reports

 Sweepy is built for developers, teams, CI pipelines, and open-source maintainers who want to keep projects clean and efficient.